obiwanjacobi/Zlang/docs/modules/export.md

 - Types
 - Functions
+- Immutable Variables

-> Variables cannot be exported!
+> Mutable variables cannot be exported!
 They need an accessor function.

 Here is an example of exporting a function: